matthew-dong-dev/personal-website/_posts/2017-06-02-calvin-and-hobbes.md

 layout: post
 title: "Calvin and Hobbes: More Than Just a Comic Strip"
 date: 2017-06-02
-excerpt: "Three words to describe _Calvin and Hobbes_ are timeless, magical, and transcendent."
+excerpt: "Why is Calvin and Hobbes the comic strip of its generation?"
 feature: assets/img/featured_images/calvin-hobbes.jpg
 comments: true
 reading_time: true